bleedblack1/IITK_hackathon-/README.md

 ## Usage

-1. **Set up your OpenAI API key**: The script prompts you to enter your OpenAI API key at runtime.
+1. **Set up your OpenAI API key**: After run the code  you to enter your OpenAI API key at runtime.

-2. **Run the script**: Execute the script and provide the URL of the website you wish to scrape.
-The script will automatically scrape the content, generate questions, and evaluate the results.
+2. **Run the code**: Execute the file and provide the URL of the website you wish to scrape.
+The code will automatically scrape the content, generate questions, and evaluate the results.

 ```bash
 python script.py